stphdenis/aurelia-apollo-bind/README.md

 }
 ```

-By just changing `query` by `subscribe`, your query will be updated each time an update is done locally or from the server or from an other client.
+By just changing `query` by `watch`, your query will be updated each time an update is done locally or from the server or from an other client.

 ## Parameters